neithere/doqu/doc/backends.rst

 Batteries included
 ------------------

-The PyModels library ships with some storage/query backends.
+The Docu library ships with some storage/query backends.
 Here is the complete API reference for these backends:

 .. toctree::